AshMartian/x-schedule-helper/README.md

 ### How to Install:

 #### Web Store
-1. Install the extension from the Chrome Web Store (link will be provided upon publishing).
+1. Install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/%F0%9D%95%8F-schedule-helper/bdmmhpomnpmdceiiakenjljgmfikkpfe).
 2. Once installed, navigate to / refresh 𝕏 and open the post scheduling dialog.
 3. The extension will automatically remember your selected scheduling date/time and allow you to adjust values using the added increment/decrement buttons.